Our history at NCC

 In the 1950s, we are involved in building Sweden's first highway.
 We also build the Nordic region's largest event arena, (new) Ullevi, in Gothenburg.

-Experience and new knowledge accumulate with each project.
-We are leading in the development of prefabricated building elements, revolutionizing the industry.
+We accumulate experience and new knowledge with each project.
+We are leading in the development of prefabricated building elements, which revolutionizes the industry.
 This method is extensively used in the 1960s program to build one million new homes in ten years in response to the housing crisis.

-During this period, new suburbs are also constructed as centers integrating residential areas, workplaces and commercial centers, with Farsta Centrum south of Stockholm being an example that we help build.
+During this period, new suburbs are also constructed as centers integrating residential areas, workplaces and commercial centers, with Farsta Center south of Stockholm being an example that we help build.

 Complex projects and specialization

-Several companies merge in 1988, creating NCC, Nordic Construction Company, a company capable of taking on increasingly larger and more complex projects across the Nordics.
-Examples include Globen – the world's largest spherical building at the time – the tunnel section of the Öresund connection, Arlanda Express, Gardermoen Airport, and Lærdal Tunnel, the world's longest road tunnel.
+In 1988, several companies are merged into one, creating NCC, Nordic Construction Company, a company capable of taking on increasingly larger and more complex projects in the Nordic region.
+Examples include Globen – the world's largest spherical building at the time – the tunnel section of the Öresund Link, Arlanda Express, Oslo Gardermoen Airport, and Lærdal Tunnel, the world's longest road tunnel.

-With these new large projects, ideas about the need for collaboration and specialization are born.
-In the 2000s, we introduce partnering – a form of collaboration that leverages the experiences and knowledge of all parties in a construction project – setting a new standard in the industry.
-NCC leads the way with several successful school and hospital projects.
+These new large projects also breed ideas around the need for collaboration and specialization.
+In the 2000s, we introduce partnering – a collaborative model that leverages the experience and knowledge of all parties and sets a new standard in the industry.
+NCC leads the way, constructing several successful school and hospital projects.

-We also specialize in swimming pools and water and sewage treatment – further examples of technically demanding assignments.
+During this time, we also specialize in the construction of swim centers and water and wastewater treatment facilities – further examples of technically demanding projects.

 From asphalt to AI – continuous development

-With significant investments in skills development, a data-informed approach, and the use of AI, we continue to strengthen both processes and expertise.
+With significant investments in competence development, a data-informed approach, and utilization of AI, we continue to strengthen processes and expertise.

-From 19th-century asphalt paving to today's complex mega-projects – our history is characterized by innovation, collaboration, and the ability to continuously develop.
-We systematically leverage the collective knowledge within the large company and experiences from thousands of completed projects.
-This makes us well-equipped to continue realizing our customers' visions in a constantly changing world.
+From 19th-century asphalt paving to today's complex mega-projects – our history is marked by innovation, collaboration, and the ability to continuously develop.
+We systematically leverage the collective knowledge within the large company and the experience gained from thousands of completed projects.
+This makes us well positioned to continue realizing our customers' visions in a constantly changing world.

 Some historical pictures